 Are there any seasonal or cyclical patterns that may be contributing to high volume periods and longer wait times?

-How do you measure and track wait times for different customer service channels?
+How do you measure and track wait times for different contact channels?

 Do you have adequate staffing levels to handle customer inquiries and requests in a timely manner?